whot/fuzzydevice/README.md

 `libinput_dispatch()` for the events.
 The events themselves are discarded, the goal is to find libinput segfaults.

+**WARNING:** fuzzydevice will send truly random events, including key presses, mouse button clicks and pointer movements.
+This may result in data being deleted, applications closed, processes cancelled, etc. It is recommended that fuzzydevice is run in a virtual machine where it can't do any damage to the host.

 Compilation and running
 -----------------------